-You may choose not to be in the study or to stop being in the study before it is over at any time.
+You may choose not to have your child participate in the study or to stop him or her from being in the study before it is over at any time.
 This will not affect your class standing or grades at UNC-Chapel Hill.
 You will not be offered or receive any special consideration if you take part in this research.